The Making of a Global World Foundation CUET CBSE questions

 -.

-The Making of a Global World Which one of the following countries has an effective right of veto
+The Making of a Global World Which of the following statements is a true definition of what the economists identify as "flows"?

 A. Option 1